Jeremiah Owusu-Koramoah

-Jeremiah Owusu-Koramoah (born November 4, 1999) is an American football linebacker for the Cleveland Browns of the National Football League (NFL).
-He played college football at Notre Dame, where he won the Butkus Award and was named the ACC Defensive Player of the Year and a unanimous All-American as a senior in 2020.
-Owusu-Koramoah was drafted by the Browns in the second round of the 2021 NFL Draft.
+Jeremiah Ernest Owusu-Koramoah Yaw (born November 4, 1999) is an American professional football linebacker for the Cleveland Browns of the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish, where he won the Butkus Award and was named the ACC Defensive Player of the Year and a unanimous All-American as a senior in 2020.
+Owusu-Koramoah was selected by the Browns in the second round of the 2021 NFL draft, and was named a Pro Bowler in 2023.

-Early life and high school
+Early life

-Owusu-Koramoah grew up in Hampton, Virginia,and attended Bethel High School.
+Owusu-Koramoah grew up in Hampton, Virginia, and attended Bethel High School.
 He is of Ghanaian descent through his father Andrew, who met his wife Beverly in England, before moving to Virginia in 1998.
 Owusu-Koramoah was rated a three-star recruit and initially committed to play college football at the University of Virginia in 2016 before decommitting to choose Notre Dame.

 College career

 Owusu-Koramoah spent his freshman season on Notre Dame's scout team and did not appear in any games.
 He missed most of his sophomore year after breaking his foot in practice after playing in the first two games of the season.
 Owusu-Koramoah was named a starter going into his junior season and recorded 80 tackles, a team-leading 13.5 tackles for loss, and 5.5 sacks with four passes broken up, two forced fumbles, and two fumble recoveries.
 He won the Butkus Award as the nation's top linebacker as a senior in 2020, in addition to being named a unanimous All-American and the ACC Defensive Player of the Year.